respatialized/spark-error/README.md

-# dbconnect-test
+# spark-error

-A repo to reproduce the errors observed when trying to execute tests on Databricks connect.
+A repo to reproduce the errors observed when trying to execute tests on a Databricks cluster.

 ## Documentation